 As for the film’s killer, Hell Fest’s masked madman falls somewhere between creepy and bland.
 The mask strikes the right horror aesthetic, while the killer demonstrates some mannerisms that provide a sense of menace.
 But something is missing.
 The screenplay-by-committee introduces the idea that the killer is set off by women who claim to not be afraid of him.
 That idea could have made for an interesting premise in today’s political climate.
 Sadly, Hell Fest never delves into the idea choosing to focus on scares.
 Plotkin does include one final unnerving moment that redeems its killer and fuels potential for sequels.

-Characters Are Sacrificed for Scares
+Hell Fest Sacrifices Characters for Scares

 Perhaps the weakest aspect of Hell Fest is its absence of character development.
 Plotkin wastes almost no time getting his characters into the Hell Fest theme park.
 This is both the movie’s strength and weakness.
 No character receives any development or fleshing out.
 Nonetheless, Hell Fest’s screenplay, credited to six different writers, is the movie’s biggest weakness.
 As such, Plotkin speeding up the action isn’t necessarily a bad thing.
 And let’s face it, no one is watching a slasher film for deep character arcs.